Questions About EuroLSJ

 A well-researched etymological dictionary can already vividly demonstrate the scope of the international spread of words - a diversity which at the same time carries unity in itself.
 It was against this background that collecting European language material was the central, and to this day fascinating, challenge.

-Over the years, the technology that has become better and better, the direct involvement of contributors with various native languages, as well as many information from scientists at linguistic congresses in Europe, have helped.
-And the self-experience of lectures, that have mostly been held in the local language.
+Over the years, the technology that has become better and better, the direct involvement of contributors with various native languages, as well as many information from scientists at linguistic congresses in Europe, have helped, such as the self-experience of lectures, that have mostly been held in the local language.

 Although the EU is trying to enforce the mother tongue of the Brits against all others, Britain has become the first country to opt out of the EU.
 Is Brexit not the counter-evidence to the claim that community is generated by the mother tongues of its members? - This is an important question!